 Cenote Hubiku is a popular cenote complex located between Valladolid and the Ek Balam ruins.
 The underground, semi open cenote has an opening in its roof where both natural lights and tree roots cascade towards its waters.
 Cenote Hubiku is one of the largest we countered on our trip through the Yucatan Peninsula and there’s also a Mayan Village and Tequila Museum to explore while visiting Cenote Hubiku.

-Having visited Cenote Hubiku at the beginning of 2020, this is our tips and guide to visiting Cenote Hubiku to help your plan your own visit.
+Having visited Cenote Hubiku, this is our tips and guide to visiting Cenote Hubiku to help your plan your own visit.

 Cenote Hubiku is an underground cave style cenote with an opening its roof which allows some natural light to illuminate the waters below.
 Although not as prominent as Cenote Ik Kil at Chichen Itza, there are some vines which hang down into Cenote Hubiku, almost touching the waters below.
 At times, a small waterfalls cascades through the gap sending a spray of water down into the cenote.
 Its large swimming area, other on site attractions and family friendly atmosphere mean it is a popular with tour groups and independent visitors alike.
 In fact, the Maya name Hubiku refers to its vast size and translates to ‘Iguanas Nest’ or ‘the Great Lord’.